Sarvesh246/-Sarvesh-Portfolio/README.md

 # Sarvesh Jagtap - Personal Portfolio

-A modern, professional, and reactive portfolio website for Sarvesh Jagtap, built to showcase his skills, achievements, and personality for college applications and future opportunities.
+A modern, professional, and reactive portfolio website for me, built to showcase my skills, achievements, story for college applications and future opportunities.
 The website is built with React, Tailwind CSS, and Framer Motion, featuring a clean and minimalist design with a functional light/dark mode.

-## 🚀 Features
+## Features

 ### Design & UX
 - **Modern & Professional**: Clean, minimalist design with a light theme and a comprehensive dark mode.